Anthonydevep01/Mygamingnews.net/content/articles/netflix-acquires-warner-bros-hbo-max-gaming-impact.md

 A purchase of this size has raised immediate regulatory and ethical questions.
 If a company already in the global top three for streaming suddenly gains full control over iconic franchises—from DC superheroes to Harry Potter to Mortal Kombat—the concentration of power becomes hard to ignore.

-Analysis from [PC Gamer regarding monopoly concerns](https://www.pcgamer.com/gaming-industry/netflix-agrees-to-buy-warner-bros-including-its-game-studios-for-nearly-usd83-billion-with-a-b-but-the-fight-may-not-be-over-yet/) suggests legal challenges may emerge, particularly around antitrust concerns.
+Analysis from [PC Gamer](https://www.pcgamer.com/gaming-industry/netflix-agrees-to-buy-warner-bros-including-its-game-studios-for-nearly-usd83-billion-with-a-b-but-the-fight-may-not-be-over-yet/) suggests legal challenges may emerge, particularly around antitrust concerns.
 Even if approved, the deal could set a precedent that reshapes entertainment consolidation for years.

 Groups including writers’ unions, game developers, and digital rights advocates are already expressing concern that Netflix may establish a monopoly-like grip on multiple sectors: television, film, animation, and now premium video games.

 ## WB Games Joins Netflix — Including Mortal Kombat, Rocksteady, Hogwarts Legacy & More

 One of the most surprising elements of the acquisition is Netflix’s commitment to integrating Warner Bros.
 Games rather than spinning it off.
-According to reporting from [VGC's confirmation of the studio list](https://www.videogameschronicle.com/news/netflix-has-agreed-to-buy-warner-bros-including-game-developers-behind-mortal-kombat-hogwarts-legacy/), this includes:
+According to reporting from [VGC](https://www.videogameschronicle.com/news/netflix-has-agreed-to-buy-warner-bros-including-game-developers-behind-mortal-kombat-hogwarts-legacy/), this includes:

 - **NetherRealm Studios** (Mortal Kombat)
 - **Rocksteady Studios** (Batman Arkham)